 - Letter/Medical Certificate from a Registered Medical Practitioner – the applicant needs to furnish a letter – detailing medical condition(s) requiring further treatment in the UK – from a registered medical practitioner, either at a private practice or working at NHS hospital.
 The Registered Medical Practioner should either hold an NHS consultant’s post or enrolled in Specialist Register of General Medical Council.

-Permissible Extensions for UK Visitors under Immigration Rules
+Permissible UK Visit Visa Extensions under the Immigration Rules

-If the initial duration granted for less than six (6) months to a standard or marriage or civil partnership visitors, then an extension of such a visa might be allowed.
+If the initial duration granted is for less than six (6) months to a standard or marriage or civil partnership visitors, then an extension of such a visa might be allowed for UK family visitor visa extension, UK general visitor visa extension, UK business visitor visa extension, UK Marriage Visa Extension.
 However, a visitor is not allowed to remain inside the UK (during the original grant plus the extension of stay) for more than six (6) months.

 A further extension of leave to remain for six (6) months can be granted to a visitor visiting the UK on a Standard Visitor Visa for Private Medical Treatment.
 However, such an extension is only granted for the purpose of continuing the medical treatment inside the UK.